0xcert/framework/docs/guide/atomic-orders.md

 });
 ```

-By now, the asset with ID `100` should now be present in our new wallet, while the main wallet should be left with the new asset with ID `200`.
+By now, the asset with ID `100` should be present in our new wallet, while the main wallet should be left with the new asset with ID `200`.

 ```ts
 // TODO
 ```

-To learn more about atomic operations, please refer to the [API]() section.
+To learn more about atomic operations, please refer to the [API](https://docs.0xcert.org/api/core.html#asset-proof) section.